ladybug-tools/spider/build-well/README.md

 * build-well.html
 	* Add link to read me on menu / looked into how best to add license
 	* Add three.js stats indicator
-* mnu-adjacent-objects.html: grid resize should work with negative offsets / tests ok in FF win
+* mnu-adjacent-buildings.html: grid resize should work with negative offsets / tests ok in FF win
-	* add object: the new object becomes selected automatically
+	* add building: the new building becomes selected automatically
 * build-well-threejs.html
 	* delete large center axis indicator
 17:01